mollieswenson/mollieswenson/index.md

 ## Taxify API

 This html [API reference](https://mollieswenson.github.io/taxify-api-docs/) includes a name, description method, url, parameters (with parameter name, type, required, and description), sample cURL request, and sample JSON response for each Taxify API endpoint.
-It’s written in Markdown, uses custom CSS, and published using Atom markdown-themeable-PDF package.
+It’s written in Markdown and published using GitHub Pages.

 ## Video Search App

 This [React component wiki](https://github.com/mollieswenson/react-video-search-app/wiki) documents the React components used in a video search app, including property name, type, description, initial state, and state change functions.
+It's written in Markdown and published using GitHub Wiki.

 I wrote this app as part of a course on React.
 It makes calls to the YouTube API and updates the search results as the user types.
 See the [code on GitHub](https://github.com/mollieswenson/react-video-search-app).

 ## Therapist Bot App

 This [code documentation](https://github.com/mollieswenson/therapist-bot/#therapist-bot-code-docs) records the constants, functions, and enumerations used in the JavaScript code of this application.
+It's written in Markdown and published as the project readme.

 I wrote this app for a course on code documentation.
 The app is a (mildly rude) therapist who is happy to discuss your problems for hours on end.
 A working [demo therapy session](https://mollieswenson.github.io/therapist-bot/) and the [code](https://github.com/mollieswenson/therapist-bot) are on GitHub.